Life in Manchester

 Any Questions?

-For any questions regarding Manchester student life or if you’d like more information on how to apply to BIMM Institute Manchester please contact our Admissions Team on 0344 2 646 666 or email [email protected].
+For any questions regarding Manchester student life or if you’d like more information on how to apply to BIMM Music Institute Manchester please contact our Enquiries Team on 01273 840 346 or email [email protected].